 13. Geometric Patterns

 For a modern twist, opt for geometric patterns in your wainscoting design.
 A diamond or herringbone pattern can add a contemporary flair that’s both eye-catching and sophisticated.
+You can explore these stylish panelling paint ideas to further enhance your geometric wall features.

 14. Mixing Materials